 APT Members support the results of ITU-R studies on “Impact of ISM equipments on radiocommunication services”.

-2 APT Members are of the view that the emissions of ISM equipments are adequately managed by national regulations based on the emission limits of ISM equipments provided by Publication CISPR 11.
+2 APT Members are of the view that the emissions of ISM equipments are adequately managed by national regulations based on the emission limits of ISM equipments provided by International Special Committee on Radiation Interference (CISPR) Publication 11.

 3. APT Members support the modification of Resolution 63 (Rev. WRC-07) for the further review of the radiation limit of ISM equipments taking into account the protection criteria of the radiocommunication services using digital technology.

+Agenda item 8.1.1 Issue C

+1 APT Members support the results of ITU-R studies included in the Report ITU-R RS-2178 on “Essential role and global importance of radio spectrum use for Earth Observations and related applications” which shows the economic and societal importance of Earth observation systems.
+ITU-R studies on other possible means to improve the knowledge and understanding of administrations regarding the utilisation and benefits of these applications is also supported.

+2 APT Members support improvement of the recognition of the relevant radio services, focusing in particular on Earth Observation, taking into account that methods to improve the recognition of other science applications need also to be investigated.

 Agenda item 8.1.2 preliminary views

-APT Administrations are invited to review the above issues together with related attachments to the SC Report and take necessary actions, as appropriate.
+APT Members, before formulating their definitive common proposal to WRC-12, needs to carefully review the issues identified by the SC (Special Committee) at its 2010 meeting together with related attachments to the SC Report, taking into account, the Report of the Director of the Bureau, to the extent; it is available and take necessary actions, as appropriate.

-APT Members are encouraged to report to APG - WP6 any difficulties or inconsistencies encountered in the application of the Radio Regulations, as well as to notify them to the BR.

 Agenda item 8.1.3 preliminary views